bahamat/cf-primer/cf-primer.md

 **Note:** The timestamp is a Unix epoch.

+# CFEngine output

+If the CFEngine agent generates any output (reports or errors) during its run, you can find it in `/var/cfengine/outputs`.

 CFEngine will also send an email to the configured address in `promises.cf` any time there is output from an agent run.

+# Debugging: Inform Mode

-And finally you can use the `-I` flag to have CFEngine *inform* you of repairs.
-(Shown here along with the `-K` flag which ignores any lock timers).
+You can use the `-I` flag to have CFEngine *inform* you of repairs.

+    cf-agent -I

+# Debugging: "Do it now!!!"

+This gives me a chance to say "Do it now!!!" in my Arnold Schwarzenegger voice.

+The `-K` flag overrides any "cooling off" timers.
+To keep a light footprint on your infrastructure, CFEngine keeps track of when it recently checked a promise and won't check it again until some time elapses (1 minute when running from the command line).
+Override this with:

     cf-agent -KI

-# Debugging: Using Verbose Mode
+# Debugging: Verbose Mode

 Inevitably, something will go wrong.
 Lucky for you, CFEngine has fantastic debugging output.
 Use the `-v` flag to turn on verbose output.
-Again, using `-K` to disable locks is useful
+Again, using `-K` to disable locks is useful:

     $ cf-agent -Kv